 Report the PURL to OAM for harvest and redirect.
 Include links to all online versions of the resource, if necessary.

-For detailed instructions, see LSCM SOP 8-2020/2, Electronic Access and Location in Bibliographic Records.
+For detailed instructions, GPO staff should review the guidance in the internal documentation LSCM SOP 8-2020/2, Electronic Access and Location in Bibliographic Records.

 Existing GPO records